The best point-and-shoot cameras in 2022 | CNN Underscored

 $700 $648 at Amazon

-This standout feature of the ZS200 is its longest-in-class zoom lens, reaching all the way to 360mm.
-With over 15x zoom, it surpasses even the Sony RX100 VIIs impressive 24-200mm lens.
-Of course, there are trade-offs when packing so much lens into such a compact body: the lens only opens to f3.3 and it is noticeably less sharp than its competitors.
+The standout feature of the ZS200 is its longest-in-class zoom lens, reaching all the way to 360mm.
+With over 15x zoom, it surpasses even the Sony RX100 VII’s impressive 24-200mm lens.
+Of course, there are trade-offs when packing so much lens into such a compact body: The lens only opens to f3.3 and it is noticeably less sharp than its competitors.
 If you are wondering if it’s possible to have too much zoom, this camera might suggest so.

 This model falls between the LX100 II and LX10, both in size and features.
-The layout is very similar to the LX10, while the form is more like the LX100 II, with its EVF and non-articulating screen.
-This camera sports a 1” sensor, like the LX10.
-The 4k video performance is not quite up to par with the best we tested.
+The layout is very similar to the LX10, while the form is more like the LX100 II, with its EVF and nonarticulating screen.
+This camera sports a 1-inch sensor like the LX10.
+The 4K video performance is not quite up to par with the best we tested.
 While the focal length is impressive, most users will be happier with other models.

 $750 $699 at Amazon